Is your MOT due?

-Following this guidance will ensure your car is safe to drive even if it has yet to have its MOT.
-Should you discover an issue that means your vehicle could be dangerous to drive, it’s important to take it to get repaired at your nearest garage as soon as possible - the government has said garages can remain open during this time.
+Are you wondering ‘is my car roadworthy’?
+The best place to start is with an MOT.
+Should you discover an issue that means your vehicle could be dangerous to drive, it’s important to take it to get repaired at your nearest garage as soon as possible.

-Remember – it’s important your car remains insured during this time.
-If you would prefer not to drive your car and don’t want to pay insurance, you’ll need to declare it off the road using a SORN.
+What's more, it’s crucial to ensure your car always remains insured.
+If you would prefer not to drive your car and don’t want to pay insurance, you’ll need to declare it off the road using a Statutory Off Road Notification (SORN).
 Our guide explains how.

 Can I insure a car without an MOT?